BaguetteEngineering/mayorkit-terms/terms-of-service.md

 - You are responsible for the security of Your passwords and for any use of Your account.
 - Your use of the Service must comply with all applicable laws, regulations and ordinances.
 - You agree to not engage in any activity that interferes with or disrupts the Service.
-- MayorKit reserves the right to enforce quotas and usage limits (to any resources, including the widget) at its sole discretion, with or without notice, which may result in MayorKit disabling or throttling Your usage of the Service for any amount of time.
+- MayorKit reserves the right to enforce quotas and usage limits (to any resources) at its sole discretion, with or without notice, which may result in MayorKit disabling or throttling Your usage of the Service for any amount of time.
 - You may not access the Service in a manner intended to avoid incurring fees.

 ## Service Policies and Privacy